-OAO "Yamal LNG" has no notable operating activities up to and as at the purchase date and as this entity is in the early exploration stage, consequently this acquisition is outside the definition of business as defined in IFRS 3, "Business Combinations".
-The difference between the Group's share in fair value of identifiable assets and liabilities of the acquired company and consideration treated as part of the cost of the license.
+OAO "Yamal LNG" has no notable operating activities up to and as at the purchase date and as this entity is in the early exploration stage; consequently, this acquisition is outside the definition of business as defined in IFRS 3, "Business Combinations".
+The cost of the acquisition has been allocated based on the relative fair values of the assets (largely comprised of the mineral license), and liabilities of the company acquired.

-The following table summarizes the total purchase consideration for OAO "Yamal LNG".
+The following table summarizes the total purchase consideration for the acquisition of OAO "Yamal LNG".